List of tallest buildings in Sydney

 Sydney, the largest city in Australia, is home to 1,168 completed high-rise buildings, more than any other city in Australia.
-Of those completed or topped out, the entire city (including metropolitan suburbs) has 58 buildings that reach a height of at least 150 m, of which 18 reach a height of at least 200 m – the second–highest number of skyscrapers in Australia, as well as a further 11 buildings rising to at least 150 m in height currently under construction.
+Of those completed or topped out, the entire city (including metropolitan suburbs) has 63 buildings that reach a height of at least 150 m, of which 19 reach a height of at least 200 m – the second-highest number of skyscrapers in an Australian city, as well as a further 12 buildings rising to at least 150 m in height currently under construction.